 Disclaimer: I don't own Harry Potter.

-When Harry came out of his closet that day, it was with Tom's advice sounding loudly in his ears.
+Harry came out of his cupboard that day with Tom's advice sounding loudly in his ears.
 Never show them your fear, the spirit had counseled.
 Never show weakness.
 It sounded hard.
-It sounded impossible.
-Harry didn't necessarily want to show fear or weakness, after all, but how could he not cry when he was being struck?
+It sounded impossible, in fact.
+Harry didn't necessarily want to show fear or weakness, but how could he not cry when he was being struck?
 How could he not be afraid of his Uncle's wrath?
 He was only five, after all, and his Uncle was much bigger than he was.
 But Tom had said...
 Tom had said...
 I will handle it when next you are struck, with a kind of cold certainty that made Harry shiver.

 Tom was a murderer.
 Tom was a monster.
 Tom didn't pretend to be anything but.
-And even though he knew it was wrong, Harry couldn't help but wish that when he said that he would 'handle it', he meant that he would kill Uncle Vernon, and that thought made him feel a little sick.
+And even though he knew it was wrong, Harry couldn't help but wish that when Tom said that he would 'handle it', he meant that he would kill Uncle Vernon.
+The thought of it made him feel a little sick.
 Hating like that... he shouldn't do it.
 It was bad, and wrong.
 But there was a part of him that was a little gleeful about it, too.

 ~They've earned your hatred, child,~ Tom murmured and sent a burst of warmth in Harry's direction.

 Harry relaxed a bit as he moved to the fridge and began removing the ingredients for breakfast.
 Sausage and bacon and pancakes were listed on the fridge for the morning's food, and Harry began to prepare them with a speed that came from familiarity.
 This was routine, this was the rhythm of the morning, this he was used to.
 It was comforting in its routine, and he relaxed entirely as he stood at the stove flipping the meats and the pancakes.